 During one of the gloomiest months of the year, moss founders (Laura & Matt) shed their thermal layers and embark on a cultural inspiration trip.
 In February, they traveled to Thailand and Vietnam to do some serious eating, coffee consumption, cycling, and overall reconnection with nature.
 One of the bike tours took them up a never- ending climb to the highest point in Thailand.
 The climb to Doi Inthanon National Park is home to the highest mountain and road in Thailand.
 It’s a crazy beautiful climb and the roads are tough!
 Their bikes also took them to an organic coffee plantation where they got to see the process behind a cup.

-Cafe in Hanoi, Vietnam
+Laura outside a cafe in Hanoi, Vietnam

 Coffee plantation in Chiang Mai, Thailand

-Steep climb up to Doi Inthanon National Park in Chiang Mai
+Matt crushing the steep climb up to Doi Inthanon National Park in Chiang Mai

 Coffee Plantation Chiang Mai, Thailand